AIDY-F2N/NS-3-Kubernetes-Simulation/README.md

 </p>

 ## Description
 This project provides an NS-3 simulation environment deployed in a Kubernetes pod.
-The simulation dynamically updates parameters such as the number of UEs, data rate, simulation time, and packet size based on the input CSV file (output_with_UE.csv), adapting these values over different time intervals.
+The simulation dynamically updates parameters such as the number of UEs, data rate, simulation time, and packet size based on the input CSV files "one_month.csv" and "7_month.csv" , adapting these values over different time intervals.
 CPU and memory usage of the pod can be monitored with Prometheus, and a Python script is included to visualize these metrics over time.

 The result is an environment that mimics dynamic workloads, useful both for:
 - **Testing** system behavior under fluctuating demand